Welcome to SASSI

 - The interview process

-It has been developed using a participatory model in collaboration with autistic experts Carl Cameron (Matthew’s Hub) and Helen Attwood (Living Autism); careers consultants Keren Coney (Liverpool John Moore University) and Edmund Lewis (LSE) from UK universities; and researchers including myself and Dr Brett Heasman.
+It has been developed using a participatory model in collaboration with autistic experts Carl Cameron (Matthew’s Hub) and Helen Attwood (Living Autism); careers consultants Keren Coney (Liverpool John Moore University) and Edmund Lewis (LSE) from UK universities; and researchers including myself and Dr. Brett Heasman.

-While it is has a UK flavor to it, much of the advice and many of the resources transcend national boundaries and would be relevant to any autistic person seeking to develop their employment skills.
-Please do share it with students / graduates, networks via email, Twitter, Insta or LinkedIn.
+While it has a UK flavor to it, much of the advice and many of the resources transcend national boundaries and would be relevant to any autistic person seeking to develop their employment skills.
+Please do share it with students/graduates and networks via email, Twitter, Instagram, or LinkedIn.
+If you would like to know more, visit the website.

 Neurodiversity Is Diversity